cheoarana/cheoarana/README.md

 ## Skills

 * Using Kubernetes in Production since 2019
-* Azure,Docker, Kubernetes, all the cloud stuff
+* Azure, AWS, Docker, Kubernetes, all the cloud stuff
 * Critical thinking, decision-making and problem solving skills
-* Some Python and Scala coding
+* Python and some Scala coding
-* Java lover
+* Databricks Administrator

 ## Connect me on Social Media